Industrial And Logistics

 Owners usually get the best value from metal building construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Package Definition And Tolerance Planning is treated as a decision gate, not a box-checking exercise.
+Georgetown Package Definition, Tolerance Planning, And Vendor Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Foundation Release And Anchor-bolt Verification is treated as a decision gate, not a box-checking exercise.
+Foundation Release, Anchor-bolt Verification, And Utility Interface is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Steel And Envelope Erection is treated as a decision gate, not a box-checking exercise.
+Steel Framing, Cladding, And Envelope Erection On The Georgetown Site is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Support-space Fit-out And Final Turnover is treated as a decision gate, not a box-checking exercise.
+Support-space Fit-out, Utility Connections, And Final Georgetown Turnover is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.